Low-Cost Privacy-Preserving Decentralized Learning: Evaluation

 \subsection{Communication overhead}

-While basic DL and \sys limit themselves to a single averaging communication per gradient step, Muffliato should perform several of them to ensure the convergence of the averaging.
-The exact number of communications required depends on both the variance of the models at the nodes and on the spectral analysis of the communication graph.
-Since the variance of all the models should be unknown from each individual model, we test Muffliato with 1, 10, and 20 rounds of communication to find the right number of communications rounds.
+While basic DL and \sys limit themselves to a single averaging round per gradient descent step, Muffliato is designed to perform several of them to ensure the convergence of the averaging process.
+The exact number of communication steps required depends both on the variance of the models and datasets at the nodes and on the spectral analysis of the communication graph~\cite{cyffersMuffliatoPeertoPeerPrivacy2022}.

+In our experimental scenario and with the same distribution assumptions as in Muffliato's original paper~\cite{cyffersMuffliatoPeertoPeerPrivacy2022}, we find that Muffliato's performs best with at least 10 averaging steps.

-\Cref{fig:muffliato_learning} shows the evolution of the test accuracy w.r.t. the number of iterations for basic DL, Muffliato (with 1, 10, and 20 communication rounds), and \sys for two different settings.
-For both settings, we observe that Muffliato-10 is as accurate or more accurate than Muffliato-1, and has the same accuracy as Muffliato-20.
-Therefore, 10 rounds of communication are sufficient for Muffliato to achieve proper averaging while minimizing communication costs.
+\Cref{fig:muffliato_learning} shows the evolution of the test accuracy w.r.t. the number of iterations for basic DL, Muffliato (with 1 and 10 averaging rounds), and \sys (with 1 averaging round) for two different noise levels.
+For both settings, we observe that Muffliato-10 is as accurate or more accurate than Muffliato-1.
+As evidenced by \cref{fig:muffliato_learning}, these additional averaging rounds have a heavier impact on the behavior of the test loss for higher noise levels, such as $32\sigma$, but do not necessarily have much of an impact from a convergence point of view for lower noise levels, such as $8\sigma$.

-The paper~\cite{cyffersMuffliatoPeertoPeerPrivacy2022} also uses rescaled Chebyshev polynomials.
-However, this is only partially reduces the number of averaging rounds required.
-Instead, we pick the smallest number of standard averaging rounds that is high enough to ensure accuracy convergence, since we are interested in the accuracy and attack results, while Muffliato's communication results are compromised anyway by the its requirement for multiple averaging rounds.
+Our baseline~\cite{cyffersMuffliatoPeertoPeerPrivacy2022} also considers Chebyshev polynomials for faster convergence.
+However, this only partially reduces the required averaging rounds and does not affect the results of~\cref{subsec:tradeoff privacy-accuracy} that only considers privacy and utility properties.